Warframe: Original release

 Warframe was publicly announced in June 2012 with its closed beta launched in October 2012.
 Player feedback helped to refine the game's structure.
 An early change in the beta in early 2013 was their monetization scheme to avoid pay to win scenarios.
 For example, initially, each Warframe had a skill tree that the player could unlock completely through missions and gaining experience.
 An extended version of the tree was available if the player augmented the Warframe with an in-game item, then only purchasable through microtransactions.
-When players complained about this feature, they stripped the pay to win elements and adopted the mantra of keeping the game as free to play, requiring that players did not have to spend any money to get an item within the game.
+When players complained about this feature, they stripped the pay-to-win elements and adopted the mantra of keeping the game free to play, requiring that players did not have to spend any money to get an item within the game.
 To support the game, they borrowed the idea of offering for sale "Founder's Packs" that would grant in-game items and currency, an idea that had been successfully used on Kickstarter projects.

-Digital Extremes found it difficult to get attention from the press as around 2012–2013, free to play games were typically shunned by game journalists.
+Digital Extremes found it difficult to get attention from the press as around 2012–2013, free-to-play games were typically shunned by game journalists.
 Unfavorable comparisons had been made to Destiny, a highly anticipated title due out in 2014, that also tarnished Warframe's presence.
 Coupled with low player counts, Digital Extremes were not sure how long they could continue supporting the game.
 However, Digital Extremes found they had a small but dedicated group of players that latched onto the title, buying into the game through Founder's Packs, telling their friends about the game, and interacting with the developers to provide feedback which was integrated into the game's design.
 Further, they discovered that when popular streamers like TotalBiscuit covered the beta, they drew more players to the game.